david-wallace-croft/cargo-lambda-prototype/README.md

 ## Build

 - You must build your Lambda before you can deploy it
-- Build a release for the ARM64 architecture
+  - Optional: You can add --arm64 to build a release for the ARM64 architecture
 ```
-cargo lambda build --release --arm64
+cargo lambda build --release
 ```

-## Deploy
+## Deploy Using Cargo-Lambda

 - Activate your AWS access key via the AWS Console
 - Deploy the Lambda to the cloud